This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Graz travel guide: things to do near Graz

 If you’re spending a bit longer in Graz, you’ll likely want to head on some day trips.
-Luckily, there is plenty near the city itself, and with decent public buses and trains providing regular connections, these spots are easily visited and just a few suggestions of the ample attractions nearby.
+Luckily, there is plenty near the city itself, and with decent public buses and trains providing regular connections, these spots are easily visite.
+Here are just a few suggestions of the ample attractions nearby.

 Open Air Museum in Stuebing

 Paid | Open March through October | Wheelchair accessible, gravel paths | Save on Google Maps

 As one of the leading open-air museums in Europe – and Austria’s most extensive – this spot in Stuebing, just 20 minutes from the city, is a fascinating trip into the country’s past and one of the best things to do in Austria in summer.

 With around 100 traditional houses relocated and rebuilt here, some dating back as far as the 13th century, the grounds are a great place to see how Austria’s alpine and farmland communities used to live.

 If you want to learn more about each building, pick up an English-printed guide from the entrance or join a guided tour to get the best of the experience; otherwise, just stroll freely between the mainly wooden homes.